pjlsergeant/perl6status/README.md

 If you're a Perl 5 user, you might be asking: "Can [the implementation of Perl 6 called Rakudo Star] do everything that `/usr/bin/perl5` can today?"
 The answer is "mostly, yes".
-Rakudo Star misses a few Unicode features Perl 5 has, doesn't have non-blocking IO, and doesn't have a `pack`/`unpack`.
+Rakudo Star misses a few Unicode features Perl 5 has and doesn't have non-blocking IO across all its backends.
 In the unlikely event you've ever used [Perl formats](http://perldoc.perl.org/perlform.html), they're missing too.

-Other than that, the "not done" parts are things `/usr/bin/perl5` can't do right now: advanced macros, threads and concurrency, specialist data-types for people working with large numeric data sets, and a few other bits and pieces.
+Other than that, the "not quite done" parts are things `/usr/bin/perl5` can't do right now: advanced macros, threads and concurrency, specialist data-types for people working with large numeric data sets, and a few other bits and pieces.
 Additionally, performance and stability have the characteristics of an alpha.